-The Department of Chemistry and Chemical Biology is currently accepting applications for undergraduate Teaching Fellows and Course Assistants in the following Spring 2025 courses:
+Teaching Fellows and Course Assistants play essential roles in teaching and mentoring the next generation of chemistry students at Harvard.
+The Department of Chemistry and Chemical Biology is currently accepting applications for undergraduate Teaching Fellows and Course Assistants in the following Fall 2025 courses:

-• Chemistry 20: Organic Chemistry
+- Chemistry 17: Principles of Organic Chemistry

-• Chemistry 27: Organic Chemistry of Life
+- Chemistry 30: Organic Chemistry

 Position Descriptions: